Are you Heartstopper fan? I’ve compiled the 16 absolute best books like Heartstopper

 We follow Greta a blacksmith apprentice.
 One day she finds a lost tea dragon in the marketplace.
 Greta learns about the dying art form of tea dragon care-taking from the kind tea shop owners.

-This book is adorable, impossibly cute and heart-warming.
-The illustrations are absolutely beautiful and painfully adorable.
+This book is adorable, cute and heart-warming.
+The illustrations are beautiful and adorable.

 Not only is it a beautiful book with a lovely message.
 But it stars people of color, people with disabilities and LGBTQIA+ characters.
 (For more of Kay O'Neill's work you could try Princess Princess Ever After, Aquicorn Cove or The Tea Dragon Tapestry)